YourRoots Logo

 Children(s): Matthew Rowe, Mary Rowe, Lois Rowe, Hannah Rowe, Ezra Rowe, John Rowe, Matthew Rowe, Stephen Rowe, Hannah Rowe

-John Rowe was born in New Haven, Connecticut in 1715, to Matthew Rowe and Rebecca MIx.
-Later in life, John Rowe married Hannah Smith; among their children were Matthew Rowe, Mary Rowe, Lois Rowe, Hannah Rowe, Ezra Rowe, John Rowe, Matthew Rowe, Stephen Rowe and Hannah Rowe.
-John Rowe died in East Haven, Connecticut, 1790.
+The story of John Rowe began in 1715 in New Haven, Connecticut.
+John Rowe married Hannah Smith, and had children including Matthew Rowe, Mary Rowe, Lois Rowe, Hannah Rowe, Ezra Rowe, John Rowe, Matthew Rowe, Stephen Rowe, Hannah Rowe.
+John Rowe passed away in 1790 in East Haven, Connecticut.

 Find more search results for John Rowe